P-Mbugua/Mpesa_STK_Push/README.md

 ---

-# M-Pesa STK Integration with Python and Flask
+# Smart Soko Products - M-Pesa STK Integration with Python and Flask

 This repository demonstrates how to integrate M-Pesa STK (Sim Tool Kit) payment functionality using Python and Flask.
-The application allows users to subscribe to different Wi-Fi plans and processes payments through the M-Pesa API.
+The application allows users to subscribe to different product plans and processes payments through the M-Pesa API.
 It also handles and logs transaction statuses and provides error handling.

 ## Features

-- **Wi-Fi Subscription Plans**: Offers three different subscription plans with varying prices.
+- **Product Subscription Plans**: Offers multiple subscription plans with varying prices.
 - **M-Pesa STK Push Integration**: Initiates payment requests to M-Pesa and handles responses.
 - **Transaction Logging**: Logs transaction details for successful and failed transactions.
 - **Error Handling**: Displays errors and success messages to users.